BGCG/project1/README.md

 ## Testing ##

 My main areas which required much optimisation and testing was when coding the repsonsive design queries - especially to code the navigaion bar so it would still be readable on small screens.
 I found on smaller screen sizes the navigation bar was distorted and at certain screen widths disapeared behind other content at small screens sizes (especially 280px max screen width for Galaxy Fold devices).
-I found wrapping the logo and navaigation bar in a container and setting display to inline-block helped.
+I found wrapping the logo and navaigation bar in a container and setting `display` to `inline-block` helped.
 Then I made the logo and menu their own seperate div's inside the nav-logo container.
-I would have liked to code a dropdown navigation bar however I struggled due to time contraints but will definitely consider this option in future projects.
+I would have liked to code a dropdown navigation bar, however I struggled due to time contraints but will definitely consider this option in future projects.

-Previously I had headers for the events and eat and drink page, 'Events in Edinburgh' and 'Edinburgh food and drink' but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
+Previously I had headers for the events and eat+drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
 I opted instead to get rid of the headings and instead underline the active pages in the navigation bar so the user knows which page they are viewing.
 I used the `text-decoration:underline;` as for an unknown reason the border-bottom the line was placed awkwardly low in respect to the navigation bar.
 Although I have no stylistic control when using the `text-decoration: unerline;` I thought this was the best option in this circumstance.
-At first it didn't work when I wrote - `.active {text-decoration: underline}`.
+At first it didn't work when I wrote `.active {text-decoration: underline}`.
 Then I realised due to the CSS heirachy I would have to first target the menu id selector followed by the active class selector - `#menu .active{text-decoratoion: underline}`.

 On the eat+drink page I wanted to align the two images side by side as intially they were in a column when using `display:inline-block`.
 I wrapped the images in a container with their own seperate div's insides and used `display: flex;` on the container which gave the desired effect.
 I found this [video](https://www.youtube.com/watch?v=JtR2XKFj9tQ) by Cem Eygi Media very helpful in troubleshooting this issue.

+Key testing points;

+* I have tested this site works on Google Chrome, Microsoft Edge and Firefox.

+* I have confirmed that the site is responsive to multiple screen widths using the devtools device toolbar.

+* I have confirmed that when I enter details into the form on the sign up page that the form works and takes the page to the Code Institute formdump as intended and the email input only accepts an email address.

+* I have confirmed the social media and navigations links work and take the user to the page or website, respectively.

+* I have confirmed that the header, navigation bar and main content on each of the pages is visible.

 ### **Validators** ###